 Poetry and music workshops for schools

 Bad Lay-Dee’s poetry and music workshops have been specifically designed for schools to help children and young people at Key Stage levels 2 & 3 develop their listening, writing, collaboration and communication skills.
-The sessions have been developed to help complement the school curriculum, incorporating music and performing arts alongside English and creative writing and have so far been delivered to nearly 3,000 school children with 100% positive feedback.
+The sessions have been developed to help complement the school curriculum, incorporating music and performing arts alongside English and creative writing and have so far been delivered to over 3,000 school children with 100% positive feedback.

 Throughout the sessions, young people are encouraged to express themselves through performance and creative writing, providing them with a safe space to work on building their confidence and self-esteem.